Section 3 Paralogs Regulation Along 29 Human Tissue

 protein complexes using as reference the same number of complex and

-complex size from the original Complexes
+complex size from the original Complexes assembly, and randomly

-sampling proteins coming from rownames(em_proteome)
+sampling proteins coming from rownames(em_proteome).
+The function

-is used to add expression annotation to the Complexes
+GetExpressions is used to add expression annotation to the Complexes

 object.
 Selecting from protein complexes with at least 5 subunits